 For your reading pleasure, we are reprinting a popular article from one of our newsletters.
-Enjoy and best wishes for a fruitful garden in 2017!
+Enjoy and best wishes for a fruitful garden this season!

 It’s that wonderful time of year again, when gardens are sketched, catalogs are dog-eared, websites are bookmarked, and long lists are made and pared down and re-made.
 It’s garden planning season, and for those of us who start from seeds, it’s about to become the busiest few weeks in the whole year!
 Here are a few tips to make the process a little easier: